Denmark Road High School PTA Policies

 Risk Management (Physical)

 The PTA Committee will decide, by simple majority, which events will take place in any school year.
 In the event of a tie the Chairman will have the deciding vote.
-In accordance with the PTA purpose it is important that risks at any event are removed or minimized.
+In accordance with the PTA purpose it is important that risks at any event are removed or minimised.

 Health and safety are key considerations for the PTA.
 Before putting on any event one or more members will carry out a full risk assessment providing a record of its findings that can be produced in the event of an incident.
 The extent of the assessment will depend on the nature of the event and will be held by the school office for a period of 12 months.